elmunoz42/sbcc-ev-charging-stations/README.md

 - **Develop automated retraining pipelines** to incorporate new data as it becomes available
 - **Integrate forecasts with the County's infrastructure planning tools** to translate predictions directly into actionable capacity planning recommendations

-These enhancements will be prioritized based on the County Transportation Department's immediate planning needs and available resources.
+These enhancements will be prioritized based on the County's immediate planning needs and available resources.

 ### Additional Forecasting Targets
 - Forecast other features such as "Started Sessions" in the "Days" dataset since it might be more stationary